Agencies in Cascade turn to voters for expansion needs as communities continue growth

 CASCADE, Idaho — With communities in Idaho continuing to grow and welcoming new people, it's forcing first responders to plan ahead.
-In order to do so, two agencies in Cascade must get the public to pass their proposed initiatives on ballots this year.
+In order to do so, two agencies in Cascade must get the public to approve measures in the upcoming election.

 "We have great challenges," Valley County Commissioner, Sherry Maupin said.
 "As people are joining us, their expectations are very high coming from other areas."